qkzk/fm/development.md

 #### Summary

-- preview sqlite3 databases with a summary.
-Inspired by ranger.
+- New plugin to preview sqlite3 databases with a summary.
+Inspired by ranger. [sqlite previewer](https://github.com/qkzk/sqlite_previewer_fm)
 - BREAKING. opener allow arguments in their config.
   This isn't exactly a "breaking" change since your old config will still work... but if you use options, older versions of fm won't be able to excute your program.